 Entertainment16 November 2021

 “Nonsense”.
 “BS”.
 “Cherry Picked”.
 “Unaudited”.
-We’ve had a lot of feedback about our metrics over the years.
-So this summer we went back to the drawing board, and today we’re excited to launch “Top10 on Netflix”—a new website with weekly global and country lists of the most popular titles on our service.
+We’ve had a lot of about our metrics over the years.
+So this summer we went back to the drawing board, and today we’re excited to launch “Top10 on Netflix”—a new with weekly global and country lists of the most popular titles on our service.

 We will publish our new weekly “Top 10 on Netflix” every Tuesday based on hours viewed from Monday to Sunday the previous week for both original and licensed titles.
 We’ve broken the lists down as follows: global Top 10 lists for Films (English), TV (English), Films (non-English) and TV (non-English), as well as rankings for over 90 countries.
 The website is currently available in English and Spanish, with more languages to come next year.